Capstone-Projects-2025-Fall/project-002-ai-collaborative-agent/documentation/docs/requirements/features-and-requirements.md

 * (Availability): The login system must be available 99.9% of the time.
 * (Usability): The account creation and login process must be simple and straightforward for all users.

-# General Nonfunctional Requirements

-### Number of Members

-- Number of project members that can be delegated tasks
-- Max Number of members

-### Speed

-- How fast the AI responds to users collaborating and alerts the other members

-### Accuracy

-- The correctness of the AI when summarizing code